-Here are some tips on reducing your service fees and finding the account package that best meets your needs:
+Here are some tips on finding the account package that best meets your needs:

 - Maintain a minimum balance ‐ It’s also possible to avoid monthly service fees if your bank waives these fees when you maintain a minimum monthly account balance.
 If you have additional products with that bank (e.g., a mortgage or credit card), ask if your bank offers rebates on service fees.